wfd3/hayes/README.md

 # hayes
-Turn a Raspberry Pi 3, some associated hardware bits, and some Go into a Hayes Smartmodem
+Turn a Raspberry Pi 3, some associated hardware bits, and some Go into a Hayes Smartmodem.
+Designed for connecting vintage computers to the Internet.

 ```
 Command line options:
   -addressbook file